Funny, whimsical, charming, and oddly enough, thoughtful.

 Even characters like Reigen that would usually remain pigeonholed as the sleazy money-grubbing con-artist types are given a surprising amount of humanity by the time everything comes to its final stop.
 This doesn't come from excessive showboating, it comes from observations made after seeing similar things play out.
 ONE's innate understanding of tropes has allowed him the ability to work them into something straightforward and fun, yet clever without the need to reinforce that fact.
 Don't get me wrong, this isn't to say that the show is subtle; on the contrary, it's very much on-the-nose 100% of the time.
 But what it is is humble about its ideas, not expressing some inherent birthright to be taken seriously just because it has something to say.

-This is the kind of landscape that ONE seems to be paving with each new undertaking, giving birth to a cultural zeitgeist where not taking yourself too seriously could be a commendable approach, while still having ideas that could please those interested in them.
+This is the kind of landscape that ONE seems to be paving with each new undertaking, helping give birth to a mini-cultural zeitgeist in the medium.
+One where not taking yourself too seriously could be a commendable approach, while still having ideas that could please those interested in them.
 Simplicity delivered with a new flare.
 A compromise that could give rise to fun, yet thoughtful, projects like this one.
+It may just be a direct response to the superhero genre that's dominating pop culture, but with results like this, I'm in full support for it.
 And with that in mind, Mob Psycho 100 is a welcomed addition to this blossoming trend.